suomenlinna bunkers - Suomenlinna Sea Fortress in Helsinki, Finland

 The southern end of Suomenlinna is nearly a mile away from the ferry dock, so only the most ambitious visitors make it this far.
 It’s a shame for those who don’t, but it’s a nice bit of solitude for those who take the walk.
 The shore is lined with cliffs and battlements.

-There are also bunkers that make it look like Finland was once defended by Hobbits.
+Some bunkers make it look like Finland was once defended by Hobbits.

 Or perhaps more culturally appropriate, Angry Birds.